The Marvelous Land Of Oz

 CAUTION: Keep in a Dry and Dark Place."

-indeed," replied Tip, gravely.
-"These pills may be of great use to
+is, indeed," replied Tip, gravely.
+"These pills may be of

-if old Mombi knew they were in the bottom of the pepper-box.
-I
+I wonder if old Mombi knew they were in the bottom of the

 remember